VirrageS/ActiveMeetings/README.md

 The best way to find enthusiasts of bike tours.

-Przygoda iOS is native application of [Bike Adventures](http://www.sportoweprzygody.pl) which make it easier to connect and create awesome bike rides.
+Przygoda iOS is native application of [main application](https://github.com/VirrageS/przygoda) which make it easier to connect and create awesome bike rides.

 ## Main application